1.6 Evidence-based youth policy

 Evidence-based evaluation of youth policies

-In 2021, the Agency for public management (Statskontoret) got an assignment to evaluate the monitoring system of the national youth policy.
-The assignment must be reported to the government (Ministry of Culture) no later than March 2022.
+In 2021, the Agency for Public Management (Statskontoret) got an assignment to evaluate the monitoring system of the national youth policy.
+The assignment was reported to the government (Ministry of Culture) in March 2022.

 Also in 2010, the government commissioned in 2010 the Swedish Agency for Public Management to evaluate the national youth policy monitoring system.
 According to the final report, the Swedish Agency for Public Management found certain needs to develop the system, as it was not supplying enough relevant knowledge and analysis, especially not to meet the needs of local governments.
 The government has since addressed the issues identified by the year 2010 evaluation.